Investing in Children Doesn’t Cost You a Dime

 We encourage you to check with your professional tax advisor for advice on your personal tax situation and to learn how charitable giving to Sunshine Acres may specifically benefit you.

-Sunshine Acres is not a tax advisor and, as with all financial matters , recommends our donors contact a qualified tax advisor for expert advice.
+Sunshine Acres is not a tax consultant and, as with all financial matters , recommends our donors contact a qualified tax professional for expert advice.

 I sit here reflecting upon my life’s battles, and I can’t begin to thank Aunt Vera enough for what a wonderful life she has given me here at Sunshine Acres.
 I once was a child who had nothing – living under bridges, getting beaten and panhandling to survive.
 Because of Sunshine Acres, today I am a man full of love and happiness.